dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 Anyone who does not comply with these instructions commits an offence under the federal legislation and is liable to [penalties](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#a2).

 It should be noted that businesses that deliver goods from abroad in Québec do not have to ask their employees to temporarily self-isolate.

+Travel in Québec:

+If you plan to travel in Quebec, to ensure your safety, we ask that you follow the Instructions to ensure [safe vacations in Québec (COVID‑19)](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/safe-vacations-quebec-covid-19/).

+The residents of a region or territory now designated as a red zone (Maximum Alert) must avoid travelling to a green, yellow or orange zone and outside Québec, except for essential travel (workers, shared child custody and freight transportation).
+[Source](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/travelling-region-to-another-covid19/)

 [Source](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/)